 Public Transport: free bus service, train and cars

-Perth is home to more than 30 international oil and gas companies thanks to the huge mining boom.
+Thanks to the huge mining boom, Perth is home to more than 30 international oil and gas companies.
 This growing city is also one of only 19 cities to be a member of the illustrious World Energy Cities Partnership.

-Innovative companies have been thriving, with industries ranging from 3D printing to sustainable energy production enjoying widespread success.
-There is a considerable amount of foreign investment, with agribusiness, manufacturing and retail among the strongest industries.
+Innovative companies have been thriving, and industries ranging from 3D printing to sustainable energy production enjoy widespread success.
+There is considerable foreign investment, with agribusiness, manufacturing, and retail among the strongest industries.

 The majority of employment opportunities are in mining, hospitality, scientific and technical services.